Cowboy Stew

 Instructions

-- 1Heat 1 tablespoon of the oil in a large stock pot or Dutch oven over medium heat.
-Add the kielbasa and cook, undisturbed, until browned and crisp, about 2 minutes per side.
+- 1Heat 1 tablespoon olive oil in a large stock pot over medium-high heat.
+Add the kielbasa and cook undisturbed for 2 minutes per side until browned and crisp.
 Transfer to a plate.

-- 2Heat the remaining 1 tablespoon oil in the same pot over medium heat.
-Add the beef in a single piece and sear, undisturbed, until browned, about 3 minutes.
-Flip and sear the other side until browned, about 2 to 3 minutes.
-Break the block into 4 pieces and continue to cook for another minute or so, then break into small crumbles.
-Transfer the meat to a plate–don’t worry if it’s not cooked through.
+- 2Heat the remaining 1 tablespoon olive oil in the same pot over medium-high heat.
+Add the ground beef in a single mass and sear undisturbed for 3 minutes until browned on the bottom.
+Flip and sear for 2–3 minutes until the second side is browned.
+Break into 4 large pieces, cook for 1 minute, then crumble into small pieces.
+Transfer to a plate (partial cooking is fine).

-- 6Add the frozen peas and corn and cook until bright green, 1 to 2 minutes.
-Serve hot, garnished with cilantro.
+- 6Add the frozen peas and carrots and cook for 1–2 minutes until bright green and heated through.

 Nutrition — Per Serving